netxms/netxms-doc/admin/appendix.rst

       poll.
     - true
     - No
+  * - Objects.Interfaces.IgnoreIfNotPresent
+    - If enabled, interfaces in "NOT PRESENT" state will be ignored when read from device.
+    - false
+    - No
   * - Objects.Interfaces.NamePattern
     - Custom name pattern for interface objects.
 This field supports macros.
       E.g. if set to ``%n%{suffix}``, interface name will be composed from original name and node's custom attribute ``suffix``.
     -
+    - No
+  * - Objects.Interfaces.PeerRetentionTime
+    - Retention time for interface peer information which is no longer confirmed by polls
+    - 30 days
     - No
   * - Objects.Interfaces.UseAliases
     - Control usage of interface aliases (or descriptions).
 Possible values are: